TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 ### Video Metrics
 * Total videos: 956,861 videos
-* Total videos found that match keywords: 56,514 videos
+* Total videos found that match keywords: 56,516 videos
-  * Total unprocessed videos: 10,543 videos
+  * Total unprocessed videos: 10,544 videos
-* Total videos found that are processed and marked: 153 videos
+* Total videos found that are processed and marked: 154 videos
   * Information Collection: 118 videos
   * Non-Giftcard Robux Giveaways: 34 videos
   * Phishing: 1 video
+  * Other: 1 video

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.